mariohernandez/component-based-development/docs/chapter-4/building-components/3-button.md

 {% endif %}
 ```

 We've added some logic to the button to ensure we render the right HTML element based on the data we receive.
-For example, if an URL is passed, we use an `<a>` with the class of **button**, otherwise we use a `<button>` tag.
+For example, if a URL is passed, we use an `<a>` with the class of **button**, otherwise we use a `<button>` tag.
 This is important in many ways; we always want to make sure we use proper semantic markup for accessibility and for the task at hand.
 An `<a>` tag will allow us to be directed to another page or a section within the same page, whereas a `<button>` element will allow us to perform an action such as submit content.

 1. Inside the **button** directory create a new file called **button.scss**.
 2. Inside `button.scss` add this code: